The Trouble with Constructors

 over.

-So raw constructors are the real way that instances of a class are created in
+So raw constructors are the real way that instances of a class are allocated in

-Calling construct is the raw way to create an instance, but many (most?)
+is the primitive way to create an instance, but many (most?)

 class Point